 22. March 8: Trump held up a magazine, claiming it was Trump magazine: “This comes out and it’s called The Jewel of Palm Beach and it all goes to all of my clubs.
 I have had it for many years.
 It’s the magazine.
 It’s great.
 Anybody want one?”
 Trump Magazine folded in 2009.

-23. March 7: Lying about his popularity after the Paris attacks: “After Paris, all of a sudden it started changing.
+23. March 7: Said about his popularity after the Paris attacks: “After Paris, all of a sudden it started changing.
 We started getting polls in.
 And everybody liked Trump from the standpoint of ISIS, from the standpoint of the military.
 Less than 42% of respondents in a Washington Post-ABC poll said Trump was the best candidate to best handle the threat of terrorism.

 24. March 7: “You have Japan, where the cars come in by the hundreds of thousands, they pour off the boats. … [W]e send them like nothing.
 We send them nothing, by comparison, nothing.”
 The United States exported $62 billion worth of goods to Japan last year.